react-epfl/padoc-lib/README.md

 # Multihop Library for IOS (v0.2)
 Multihop is an Objective-C library runnable on IOS devices whose purpose is to connect smartphones without
-any external channel.
+any external service.
 It supports a network of any size using multiple hops for message sending.

 ## Features